• Skip to primary navigation

 • Scoring tip & housing

-• Deep Cut blade & housing
+• Deep cut blade & housing

-• Cricut Cake blade & housing
+• Cricut cake blade & housing

-Are Cricut Housings Interchangeable?
+Are Cricut housings interchangeable?

-Blade replacement depends on the type of blade.
-If it is a Fine Point, Deep Blade, or Bonded Fabric blade you will push down on the top of the housing (there is a little plunger at the top).
-Pushing this plunger will slide the blade out of the housing and make it so you can pull the old blade out.
-You might have to give it a small tug, there is a magnet in there that holds the blade to the top of the housing.
+• Pushing this plunger will slide the blade out of the housing and make it so you can pull the old blade out.
+You might have to give it a small tug because a magnet holds the blade to the top of the housing.

-Carefully remove the plastic cover on your new blade replacement.
-Push the plunger on the housing and insert the blades dull end into the housing.
-Release the plunger and the magnet and housing will pull the blade into place.
+• Carefully remove the plastic cover on your new blade replacement.
+Push the plunger on the housing and insert the blade’s dull end into the housing.

-QuickTips are easy to replace.
-You just unscrew the tip and screw a new tip on!
+QuickTips are easy to replace – you just unscrew the tip and screw a new tip on!

 All the Cricut Blades for a Cricut Maker